andreasjordan/PowerShell-for-DBAs/README.md

 * How to use third-party-provided clients (like those from DevArt)
 * How to use the new namespace Microsoft.Data.SqlClient instead of System.Data.SqlClient for SQL Server - because it is not easy to install the needed DLLs
 * How to use dbatools for SQL Server - because I want the same interface and naming conventions for all databases

+Please browse the [tag 2023-01](https://github.com/andreasjordan/PowerShell-for-DBAs/tree/2023-01) of this repository to see all the details.